Dartmoor: Wildlife

+Restoration and climate change mitigation

+The South West Peatland Project aims to restore around 300 hectares of Dartmoor's peatland through collaboration with Dartmoor National Park.
+Preserving these peatlands will help mitigate climate change through sequestering carbon from the atmosphere.
+More generally, Dartmoor aims to be carbon negative by 2045.

 History

 Pre-history

 The majority of the prehistoric remains on Dartmoor date back to the late Neolithic and early Bronze Age.
 Indeed, Dartmoor contains the largest concentration of Bronze Age remains in the United Kingdom, which suggests that this was when a larger population moved onto the hills of Dartmoor.
 The large systems of Bronze Age fields, divided by reaves, cover an area of over 10000 ha of the lower moors.

 The climate at the time was warmer than today, and much of today's moorland was covered with trees.
 The prehistoric settlers began clearing the forest, and established the first farming communities.
 Fire was the main method of clearing land, creating pasture and swidden types of fire-fallow farmland.
 Areas less suited for farming tended to be burned for livestock grazing.
 Over the centuries these Neolithic practices greatly expanded the upland moors, and contributed to the acidification of the soil and the accumulation of peat and bogs.

-After a few thousand years the mild climate deteriorated leaving these areas uninhabited and consequently relatively undisturbed to the present day.
+After a few thousand years, the mild climate deteriorated.
+This left these areas uninhabited, and, consequently, relatively undisturbed to the present day.
 The highly acidic soil has ensured that no organic remains have survived, but the durability of the granite has meant that the remains of buildings, enclosures and monuments have survived well, as have flint tools.
 A number of remains were "restored" by enthusiastic Victorians and, in some cases, they have placed their own interpretation on how an area may have looked.